Ian Newton – Chairperson

 Kay Melleuish – Treasurer

-I have been a registered nurse for 29 years.
-In that time I have specialised in Psychiatry, Drug and Alcohol Detoxification, Forensic Psychiatry, Mental Handicap Nursing and General.
-I worked as a nurse educator in Psychiatry and Mental Handicap Nursing.
-I also became a trainer for the QLD Health Aggression Management Program and have my own education consultancy practice.
-I now work at Nambour General Hospital in the Department of Emergency Medicine assessing mental health consumers, plus I work at two doctor’s surgeries as a Mental Health Nurse Practitioner.
+Kay has been a registered nurse for 29 years.
+In that time she has specialised in Psychiatry, Drug and Alcohol Detoxification, Forensic Psychiatry, Mental Handicap Nursing and General.
+She worked as a nurse educator in Psychiatry and Mental Handicap Nursing.
+Kay also became a trainer for the QLD Health Aggression Management Program and has her own education consultancy practice.
+She now works at the new Sunshine Coast University Hospital in the Department of Emergency Medicine assessing mental health consumers, as well as at two doctor’s surgeries as a Mental Health Nurse Practitioner.

-I was lucky enough to find Aikido many years ago and managed to achieve Shodan which was one of the proudest moments of my life.
-To find that David had a common interest in helping and improving life for people who have disabilities inspired me to be part of the committee.
-I now enjoying watching the service grow and the trainees achieving.
+Kay was lucky enough to find Aikido many years ago and managed to achieve Shodan which was one of the proudest moments of her life.
+To find that David had a common interest in helping and improving life for people who have disabilities inspired her to be part of the committee.
+She now enjoyings watching the service grow and the trainees achieving.

 Wendy Dangerfield – Secretary